device-tracking-system/edge-server/README.md

      site.
   2. Run the [Configuration Server](https://github.com/device-tracking-system/configuration-server).
   3. Run the [Service Discovery](https://github.com/device-tracking-system/service-discovery).
-  4. Run all the underlying services covered by this gateway service.
+  4. Run all the underlying services covered by this gateway service (including their dependencies such as MongoDB and RabbitMQ).
   5. Clone the latest production version of this repository from the `master` branch.
   6. Navigate to the cloned repository and install all dependencies by typing:
 ```